Cybonto/violentUTF/README.md

 # ViolentUTF
-A red teaming tool for Generative AI
+A red teaming tool for Generative AI.

+Please stand by for the initial nightly-build release (scheduled for early March).